KeithG33/ChessBot-Battleground/README.md

 By default, the latest release will be downloaded into the `ChessBot-Battleground/dataset/` directory, or the current working directory if the package has been pip installed.

 ### 3. Models & Training

-After installation, it's time to write a model and injest some data.
-Here's another full example you can run:
+It is time to write a model and injest some data.
+Here's a full example of writing a custom model and training:

 ```python
 import os